 The trouble began a few weeks ago when concerns over solvency at some small and regional banks prompted depositors to move funds to larger banks designated too big to fail.
 The FDIC and the Fed expanded deposit guarantees and added emergency liquidity.

-The impetus is now just as much about obtaining a reasonable yield as is concerns about bank solvency.
+The impetus is now just as much about obtaining a reasonable yield as are concerns about bank solvency.
 Hundreds of billions of dollars are pouring into money market funds, where depositors can get yields on their money multiple times what is available in their bank’s deposit accounts.

-Absent a complete reversal in monetary policy and a push back toward zero percent interest rates, the banks are going to have a very hard time competing.
+Absent a complete reversal in monetary policy and a pushback toward zero percent interest rates, the banks are going to have a very hard time competing.

 Another wave of bank failures may not be far away.

-Demand for physical bullion continued at a record high pace last week.
+Demand for physical bullion continued at a record-high pace last week.
 Investors who have not been lulled to sleep by recent assurances from Janet Yellen and the rally in stocks are preparing for more trouble ahead.